Category

 https://www.mlit.go.jp/kankocho/kankorikkoku/kihonkeikaku.html

-In practical business operations, whether refining gastronomic tourism or promoting exports of Japanese ingredients and cuisine, it will be increasingly essential not only to enhance the resolution of "Japanese food" as understood by foreign consumers but also to develop diverse pairings with related fields and storytelling that conveys a depth and richness unattainable elsewhere.
+In practical business operations, whether refining gastronomic tourism or promoting exports of Japanese ingredients and cuisine, it will be increasingly essential not only to enhance the resolution of "Japanese food" as understood by foreign consumers but also to develop diverse pairings with related fields and storytelling that conveys a depth of experience unavailable elsewhere.

-※Country and region names in this article are written for Japanese readers and follow Japanese social norms and business practices.
+*Country and region names in this article are written with Japanese domestic readers in mind, following Japanese social norms and business customs.

 【Contact for Inquiries Regarding This Matter】